-Take a bottle of water particularly in the summer months, it can be quite tiring.
+Take a bottle of water particularly in the summer months, the steep steps can be quite a trek in the sweltering heat.
 When you reach the simple and peaceful hilltop chapel the rewards don’t stop there.
-The views at the top are magnificent up to the Bay of Pollença over the patchwork terracotta rooftop.
+The views at the top are magnificent rolling out to the Bay of Pollença over a patchwork of terracotta rooftops.

 For those with a penchant for shopping don’t miss the tiny lanes brimming with artisan boutique shops.
 No surprises my wallet was empty after our first visit.

 For the sun worshippers the long swathes of sandy beaches are not too far away either in Puerto Pollença.
-The marina, cafe-lined promenade and enthralling views of the rugged Formentor Peninsula.
+The marina and cafe-lined promenade has enthralling views of the rugged Formentor Peninsula.

 My only regret was not making it to the end of the Serra de Tramuntana mountain range and the razor-edge cliffs of Cap de Formentor.